Itaachi07/SQL-Practice/exercise_04.md

         select * from j where city='Athens';
 ----------------------------------------------------

-5. Display all the Part names with the weight between 12 and 1(inclusive of both).
+5. Display all the Part names with the weight between 12 and 14(inclusive of both).

+        select * from p where weight between 12 and 14;
 ----------------------------------------------------

 6. Display all the Suppliers with a Status greater than or equal to 20.

 ----------------------------------------------------

 7. Display all the Suppliers except the Suppliers from London.